adarschwarzbach/distributed-file-system/README.md

 First, navigate to the 'distributed-file-system/' directory.

 ## Create an Instance of the Coordinator
-Run 'python entry.py coordinator --port 6000'
+Run `python entry.py coordinator --port 6000`

 ## Create an Instance of the ChunkServer
-Run 'python entry.py chunk_server --port {any available port...we recommend starting at 6001}
+Run `python entry.py chunk_server --port {any available port...we recommend starting at 6001}`

 ## Create an Instance of the Client
-Run 'python entry.py client'
+Run `python entry.py client`

 *NOTE:* For the DFS to work as intended, the Coordinator must be instantiated before the ChunkServer